dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Namespace scoping

-Applications can be scoped to namespaces for deployment and security and you can call between services deployed to different namespaces.
-For more information read the [Service invocation across namespaces]({{< ref "service-invocation-namespaces.md" >}}) article.
+Applications can be scoped to namespaces for deployment and security, and you can call between services deployed to different namespaces.
+For more information, read the [Service invocation across namespaces]({{< ref "service-invocation-namespaces.md" >}}) article.

 ### Service-to-service security